 A: Approval Processes are used for getting permission to do something from a manager or person with the designated authority.
 After getting submitted, the user request can be approved or rejected.
 For instance, approvals are handy for getting the green light from the manager to give a client a discount or for confirming an employee’s time off.

+Finding an experienced and certified Salesforce specialist is no simple task.
 We hope that you’ve found these tips and answers to frequently asked questions when hiring Salesforce specialists handy!